atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ```

 To display the header image we can't just use `resource.props.headerImage` directly in the src of the image element because the value is a reference to another resource, not the image link.
-In most databases or CMSes a reference would be some id that you'd have to use in some type specific endpoint or query language, not in Atomic.
-A reference is just a subject, a url that points to the resource.
-If you wanted to you could open it in a browser or use the browsers fetch API to get the resources json-ad and since it is a subject we can do the exact same we did to fetch the homepage, use `store.getResourceAsync()`.
+In most databases or CMSes, a reference would be some ID that you'd have to use in some type-specific endpoint or query language, not in Atomic.
+A reference is just a subject, a URL that points to the resource.
+If you wanted to you could open it in a browser or use the browser fetch API to get the resources JSON-AD and since it is a subject we can do the same we did to fetch the homepage, use `store.getResourceAsync()`.

-Once we've fetched the image resource we can access the image url through the `download-url` property e.g. `image.props.downloadUrl`
+Once we've fetched the image resource we can access the image URL through the `download-url` property e.g. `image.props.downloadUrl`.

-Lets update the `Layout.astro` file to use our new header component
+Let's update the `Layout.astro` file to use our new header component

 ```jsx
 ---